ofiwg/libfabric/man/fi_av.3.md

 *flags*
 : The following flags may be used when opening an AV.

-- *FI_EVENT*
-: When the flag FI_EVENT is specified, all insert operations on this AV will occur asynchronously.
-There will be one EQ error entry generated for each failed address insertion, followed by one non-error event indicating that the insertion operation has completed.
-There will always be one non-error completion event for each insert operation, even if all addresses fail.
-The context field in all completions will be the context specified to the insert call, and the data field in the final completion entry will report the number of addresses successfully inserted.
-  If an error occurs during the asynchronous insertion, an error completion entry is returned (see [`fi_eq`(3)](fi_eq.3.html) for a discussion of the fi_eq_err_entry error completion struct).
-The context field of the error completion will be the context that was specified in the insert call; the data field will contain the index of the failed address.
-There will be one error completion returned for each address that fails to insert into the AV.

-  If an AV is opened with FI_EVENT, any insertions attempted before an EQ is bound to the AV will fail with -FI_ENOEQ.

-  Error completions for failed insertions will contain the index of the failed address in the index field of the error completion entry.

-  Note that the order of delivery of insert completions may not match the order in which the calls to fi_av_insert were made.
-The only guarantee is that all error completions for a given call to fi_av_insert will precede the single associated non-error completion.

 - *FI_READ*
 : Opens an AV for read-only access.
 An AV opened for read-only access must be named (name attribute specified), and the AV must exist.